 This jolly country inn, between Lake Windermere and Beatrix Potter’s Hill Top home, welcomes walkers, dogs and children with smiles, robust food and toasty log-burners.
 More

 Good Hotel Guide Review

-lobby lounge, bar, dining room, games room, in-room TV (Freeview), terrace, small garden.
+lobby lounge, bar/dining room, games room/snug, in-room TV (Freeview), terrace, beer garden, public rooms wheelchair accessible.

 all ages welcomed, extra bed £32.50 incl. breakfast.

 allowed in bedrooms (£10 per night), public rooms.

 B&B doubles from £120.
 3-course à la carte £33.